 As you can imagine, that would be incredibly difficult to live with.
 EMDR allows a trained therapist to help change the linking of sights, smells, tastes to the trauma experience as well as changing that underlying negative belief system that can be so dis-empowering.
 EMDR is one of the Trauma Focused therapies offered at Berger Counseling Services.
 Our therapists are trained in incorporating these services into our on-going therapy program.

 It may sound scary to be asked to re-visualize a trauma experience, but the process of EMDR allows us to replay the movie without feeling the overwhelming thoughts and feeling.
 In fact, a large part of EMDR is setting the client up to have skills to bring these uncomfortable emotions to a manageable level before we ever start dealing with the trauma.
+It can be hard to imagine how it would work, so here's Wendy explaining how she was able to benefit from EMDR work herself.

 So how does it work?
 It is believed that EMDR works similar to the way our brain processes information the our sleep period when we dream.
 This part of our sleep cycle is called rapid eye movement (REM).
 During REM the brain reviews our day.
 It's the time where our brain may make sense of the events of the day and sort them.